skttl/konstrukt-documentation/areas/sections.md

 #### **Tree(Lambda treeConfig = null) : KonstruktTreeConfigBuilder**

 Accesses the tree config of the current section.
-See [Trees API documentation](trees.md) for more info.
+See [Trees documentation](trees.md) for more info.

 ````csharp
 // Example